Clara-Sousa-Neves/Clara-Sousa-Neves/README.md

 # More about me! :blonde_woman:

-✨ I am currently learning React.
+✨ I am currently learning React & TDD.

 💻 I am currently working on creating personal projects to practice & learning how to grow & become a better Developer.